Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Related Work

-Data synthesis, a technology that generates artificial data that maintains the statistical or structural characteristics of real datasets, has demonstrated significant advantages in dealing with data scarcity in recent years.
-This is particularly relevant in physiological signal analysis, where data collection can be challenging due to various factors such as sensor availability, sensitivity to noise, and subject-related variability, leading to widespread adoption in this domain.
+Data synthesis have demonstrated significant advantages in dealing with data scarcity and incompleteness in recent years.
+The former generates artificial data while preserving the statistical or structural characteristics of real datasets, whereas the latter estimates missing information from observed signals.
+These strategies are particularly relevant in physiological signal analysis, where data collection can be challenging because of factors such as sensor availability, sensitivity to noise, and subject-related variability, leading to widespread adoption in this domain \cite{NEIFAR2025103127}.

-Early developments in data synthesis(DS) primarily leveraged statistical regression techniques, where synthetic data was generated through parameterized modeling of observed data distributions.
-For instance, Linear regression and Bayesian regression were among the first approaches adopted to model temporal dependencies and fill in missing physiological signals by assuming probabilistic relationships among features \cite{kulkarni2024bayescatsivariationalbayesiandeep}.
-As datasets grew in complexity and dimensionality, regularized models such as ridge regression \cite{Zahid2019mispr} and lasso regression \cite{Deng2016} were introduced to improve generalization.
-However, despite these advancements, statistical models remained fundamentally limited in their ability to capture long-term dependencies and nonlinear temporal dynamics, which are prevalent in complex physiological signals.
+Early developments in the are primarily leveraged statistical regression techniques, either to construct additional synthetic data through parameterized modeling of observed data distributions or to fill missing values from related observed variables.
+As datasets grew in complexity and dimensionality, regularized models such as ridge and lasso were introduced to improve generalization.
+However, despite these advancements, statistical models remain fundamentally limited in their ability to capture long-term dependencies and nonlinear temporal dynamics prevalent in complex physiological signals {\cite{vetter2024patterns}}.